clulab/tomcat-text/README.md

 The Dialog Agent will analyze text that reads either from the message bus or from files.
 The results are output in DialogAgentMessage format.

-The dialog agent can be run in either 'file' mode or 'mqtt' mode.
-The modes are described below.
+The dialog agent can be run in either 'web_vtt' mode on files, 'mqtt' mode on the Message Bus, or interactively with 'stdin'.

-File mode
+WebVtt File mode
 ---------

 The dialog agent can take as individual files or a directory as an argument when running in file mode.
 When a directory path is provided, the agent will process all the files in the first level of that directory.

-    sbt "runMain org.clulab.asist.RunDialogAgent file {input filename} {output filename}"
+    sbt "runMain org.clulab.asist.RunDialogAgent web_vtt inputfile outputfile"

 The input files are expected to be in WebVTT file (.vtt) format.